-- A researcher participating as PI in an ERC grant may not submit a proposal for another ERC grant, unless the existing project ends no more than two years after the call deadline16 (i.e. before 10 November 2023 for Synergy applications). - Principal Investigators who are not serving as Synergy Grant 2022 panel members can apply to the 2022 Synergy Grant call even if they served as Panel Members for the 2019 or 2020 Synergy Grant calls. - A PI may submit proposals to different main frontier research grant calls published under the same Work Programme, but only the first eligible proposal will be evaluated, the second proposal will be declared ineligible.
+- A researcher may participate as Principal Investigator19 in only one main frontier research grant at any one time20; - A researcher participating as Principal Investigator in one of the main frontier research grants may not submit another proposal for a main ERC grant, unless the existing project ends no more than two years after the call deadline21 (i.e. before 8 November 2024 for Synergy applications); - A Principal Investigator who is a serving Panel Member for a 2023 ERC call may not apply to a 2023 ERC call for the same type of grant. - If a Principal Investigator applies to more than one main ERC frontier research grant call published under the same Work Programme 2023 (calls labelled with '2023'), only the first eligible proposal will be evaluated.